 As a Tattle ambassador, your job is to identify potential hosts for Tattle and get them signed up with Tattle, creating new travel experiences across the globe – but a lot of you will be asking, “What exactly does a potential host look like?
 How do I know where to start?”

-Fear not, we’re happy to give you a lot of tips to help you out!
+Don’t worry, we’re happy to give you a lot of tips to give you some ideas!

 Tattle is all about creating authentic experiences and real connections.
 Someone with a friendly and easy personality will have a much easier time getting to know their guests, making for a better time for all involved.